guettli/python-tips/README.md

 # Poetry vs Pipenv vs pip-tools

-If unsure take pip.
+If unsure take setup.cfg and pip.
 If you need more take pip-tools.

 [Why Anthony Sottile does not use Python-Poetry](https://twitter.com/codewithanthony/status/1575877600563822594?t=7m0LgXOkECJ8T_sXDKlECg&s=19)

 # Using Python versions, which are not available for your operating system